kafle1/refi-session/Syllabus.md

 ## Day 10
 - Challenge: Filter duplicates in array, Tip calculation and Modules in JavaScript
 - Into to hooks, useState, Form, useEffect
-- React router , useLocation
+- React router , useNavigate

+## Day 11
+-I ntro to Global state management
 - useContext, useRef

-## Day 11
 - Introduction to Tailwind CSS